rentry/rentry.github.io/_posts/2017-12-31-content-writes-itself.md

 {% endif %}{% endraw %}
 ```

 Similar logic is used for state commodity production.
-The following will evaluate commodity production and print content indicating if the state leads the country in the production of a specific commodity.
+The following will evaluate the state’s commodity production and print the related content if the state leads the country in the production of a specific commodity.

 ```liquid {% raw %}
 {% if include.top %}